 The officers are servants of the meeting.
 The clerk’s task is to help those present at a business meeting discern the will of God.
 The recording clerk takes minutes.
 The treasurer and any other officers act as directed by the meeting.

 Meetings in a geographic region will band together in a regional organization in order to work together on issues of common concern.
-Lake Erie Yearly Meeting has member meetings throughout Ohio and Michigan as well as neighboring parts of Pennsylvania and West Virginia.
+Lake Erie Yearly Meeting has member meetings throughout Ohio and lower Michigan as well as the western part of Pennsylvania.
 It holds an annual gathering for business and fellowship (which is why it’s called a yearly meeting).
 All the members of the monthly meetings are encouraged to attend yearly meeting sessions.